Tuberculosis, Latent (LTBI)

 Description

 - Latent tuberculosis infection (LTBI) is an asymptomatic, noninfectious condition following exposure to an active case of tuberculosis (TB).
-LTBI is usually detected by a screening skin or blood test.
+LTBI is usually detected by a screening skin/blood test.

 - Active TB occurs in 5–10% of infected individuals who have not received preventive therapy.
 Chance of active TB increases with immunosuppression and is highest for all individuals within 2 years of infection; 85% of the cases are pulmonary, which can be spread person-to-person via aerosol route.

-- Greater than 80% of active TB cases in United States result from untreated LTBI (1).
+- >80% of active TB cases in the United States result from untreated LTBI.

 - LTBI treatment is a key component of the TB elimination strategy for the United States.

-- Nitrosamine particles have been isolated in rifampin and rifapentine products in 2020 and 2021.
-These nitrosamine particles are potential or probable carcinogens, and due to the life-threatening nature of TB, the FDA has approved ongoing production of these antimicrobials with close monitoring (2).
+- Nitrosamine particles have been isolated in rifampin (RIF) and rifapentine products in 2020 and through 2022.
+These nitrosamine particles are potential or probable carcinogens, and due to the life-threatening nature of TB, the FDA has approved ongoing production of these antimicrobials with close monitoring (1).

 Epidemiology

-- In the United States, high-risk groups include immigrants from countries with a high TB rate (countries other than the United States, Canada, Australia, New Zealand, or a country in western or northern Europe); persons with a history of drug use or experiencing homelessness; HIV-infected or immunocompromised individuals; persons living or working in high-risk congregate settings such as nursing homes, carceral facilities, and health care workers (3)
+- In the United States, high-risk groups include immigrants from countries with a high TB rate (countries other than Canada, Australia, New Zealand, or a country in western or northern Europe); persons with a history of drug use or experiencing homelessness; HIV-infected or immunocompromised individuals; and persons living or working in high-risk congregate settings such as nursing homes, carceral facilities, and health care facilities (2).

 - Newly exposed (particularly children) are also at high risk.